 Desert City Jazz rehearsing for a performance at Tempe Center for the Arts.

-Desert City Jazz is a full-size, 17-piece jazz ensemble (5 saxes, 4 trumpets, 4 trombones, piano, bass, drums, guitar) comprised of many of the best jazz musicians in the Phoenix area’s LGBTQ and Friends community.
+Desert City Jazz is a full-size, 16-piece jazz ensemble (5 saxes, 4 trumpets, 4 trombones, piano, bass, drums) comprised of many of the best jazz musicians in the Phoenix area’s LGBTQ and Friends community.

-Formed in 2015, the band performs to sell-out crowds in venues such as the Nash jazz club, the Clarendon Hotel sky deck, and Tempe Center for the Arts.
+Formed in 2015, the band performs to sell-out crowds in venues such as the Nash jazz club, Tempe Center for the Arts, the Rhythm Room, and the Clarendon Hotel sky deck.

 If you would like to receive notifications of upcoming Desert City Jazz performances, please enter your name and email address in the box in the right sidebar.
 Your contact information will not be used for any other purpose.

-The jazz ensemble got its start as a sub-group of Desert Overture Wind Symphony.
-It performed at several Desert Overture concerts starting in December, 2014, and received very positive feedback at every turn.
-In the summer of 2015, the DOLCE Board of Directors decided to establish the band as its own entity.
+The jazz ensemble began as a sub-group of Desert Overture Wind Symphony.
+It performed at several Desert Overture concerts starting in December 2014, and received very positive feedback at every turn.
+In the summer of 2015, the DOLCE Board of Directors voted to establish the band as its own entity.

 LaShaun Tweedie

-LaShaun Tweedie became Desert City Jazz’s Artistic Director in December, 2019.
+Mary Petrich became Desert City Jazz’s Artistic Director in April 2025.

 Photo credits: